maxwagn/Annotation-Cluster-Pipeline-hscon-VSC/README.md

-# Gouania pigra annotation workflow code bundle
+# Gouania pigra annotation workflow code bundle for hscon VSC

 This folder is a cleaned, shareable code bundle for the *Gouania pigra* annotation workflow.
 It focuses on the scripts and example configuration files that were actually used to produce the final annotation release.